Stanford-NavLab/uwb_ros/catkin_ws/src/uwb_delay_calibration/README.md

 #define RX_ANT_DELAY_11            16460
 ```

-When building the firmware, make sure the following definition is set to 1 so the calibration values will be applied.
+When building the [uwb-firmware](https://github.com/Stanford-NavLab/uwb-firmware), make sure the following definition is set to 1 so the calibration values will be applied.

 ```
 #define SET_TXRX_DELAY 			1